amaseda/git-style-guide/README.md

   - Bullet points are okay, too

-  - Use a hyphen or an asterisk for the bullet, followed by a single space, with blank lines in between
+  - Use a hyphen for the bullet, followed by a single space, with blank lines in between

   The pointers to your related resources can serve as a footer for your commit message.
 Here is an example that is referencing issues in a bug tracker:

   Resolves: #56, #78
   See also: #12, #34

   Source http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
   ```

+  > TODO: Can also update this pointers section to reference Jira IDs

   Ultimately, when writing a commit message, think about what you would need
   to know if you run across the commit in a year from now.